-Chef Net: Experiencing Local & Sustainable Flavors (January 7-10)
+Chef Net: Experiencing Local & Sustainable Flavors (January 7-10 2014)

 Residential Dining hosted Chef Net through the NACUFS organization.
 Our program was designed to entice our participant’s palate and to explore innovative, local and sustainable food.
-Some of the event highlights include going to the downtown Santa Barbara’s farmer market, a tour of Dey Dey Ranch (where we have purchased our grass fed beef in the past), and a tour of Demetria Winery, a local winery in Santa Ynez.
+Some of the event highlights include going to the downtown Santa Barbara’s farmer market, a tour of Dey Dey Ranch (our past local grass fed beef vendor), and a tour of Demetria Winery, a local winery in Santa Ynez.
 Topics of discussion/presentations included education on whole grains, organic dairy, cage free eggs, and local olive oil.
 Participants also learned about building a sustainable seafood program and were also able to connect with local farmers to discuss current trends.
-We will be hosting Chef Net again this year in January.
+We will be hosting Chef Net again this year in January 2015.

-California Higher Education Sustainability Conference at San Diego State University (June 16th- 19th)
+2. California Higher Education Sustainability Conference at San Diego State University (June 16th- 19th 2014)